-Served in a very tasty way, beef dumpling soup is warm, comforting and addictive.
-This recipe provides a step by step guide on how to make it at home.
+Served in a very tasty way, beef dumpling soup is aromatic, warm and comforting.
+This recipe provides a step by step guide on how to make it from scratch.

 Beef dumplings in hot & sour soup